-Singer, actor, and TV star David Cassidy was born on April 12, 1950, in New York City.
-Son of actor and singer Jack Cassidy and actress Evelyn Ward, Cassidy has built his own career as an entertainer, most notably as one of the stars of the musical television series, The Partridge Family, in the 1970s.
+Singer, actor and TV star David Cassidy was born on April 12, 1950, in New York City.
+Son of actor and singer Jack Cassidy and actress Evelyn Ward, Cassidy built his own career as an entertainer, most notably as one of the stars of the musical television series The Partridge Family in the 1970s.
 Growing up, he was surrounded by show business.
 His parents divorced when he was a child, and his father married actress and singer Shirley Jones in 1956.

 The Partridge Family

 By the mid-1970s, however, Cassidy's teen fan base had moved on.
-He then got his own television drama David Cassidy Man Undercover in 1978, but it only lasted for one season.
-After the series ended, Cassidy worked a lot in the theater, performing in regional and touring productions.
+He landed his own television drama, David Cassidy - Man Undercover, in 1978, but it only lasted for one season.
+After the series ended, Cassidy found work in theater, performing in regional and touring productions.
 He then had a successful run in Las Vegas, beginning with the show EFX in 1996.
 With his 1999 Vegas production, The Rat Pack Is Back!, Cassidy served as co-writer and co-producer.
-The following year, he starred in At the Copa, which he composed with his third wife Sue Shifrin-Cassidy.
+The following year, he starred in At the Copa, which he composed with his third wife, Sue Shifrin-Cassidy.

-In his personal life, Cassidy made his struggle with alcohol and substance abuse public in 2008.
+Cassidy made his struggles with alcohol and substance abuse public in 2008.
 He was charged with a series of DUI offenses and entered rehab in 2014.
-In 2015, Cassidy filed for bankruptcy and in 2017 he revealed to People magazine that he is suffering from dementia, a disease his grandfather and mother also battled.
+In 2015, Cassidy filed for bankruptcy, and in 2017, he revealed to People magazine that he was suffering from dementia, a disease his grandfather and mother also battled.
 "I was in denial, but a part of me always knew this was coming," he told People.